BUILT ENVIRONMENT JOURNAL

 The court thus disagreed with the High Court that the claimants should have taken measures to avoid being seen such as closing their blinds.
 It reasoned that it was unacceptable to place the burden on the victim to mitigate the impact of the nuisance caused by a special use of the defendant's property.

-The Supreme Court did not determine if the claimants would be entitled to an injunction, injunction and damages, or damages instead of an injunction.
-That issue has been remitted to the Chancery Division of the High Court to determine.
+The Supreme Court did not determine if the claimants would be entitled to an injunction, injunction and damages, or damages instead of an injunction; this issue was remitted to the Chancery Division of the High Court to determine.

 'It was unacceptable to place the burden on the victim to mitigate the impact of the nuisance'